jonhare/COMP6237/_includes/cwk1.md

 * **Project Brief.** Teams must submit a short (1 side A4 max) project brief to ECS handin by **Friday 17th February**.
 In addition to describing the proposed project, the brief must include the names and email addresses of all the team members.
 * **Project Pitch + Q&A.** In the afternoon slot on the Friday of week 4 (24th Feb) the groups will provide a 2 minute pitch of the project to the class, followed by 3 minutes of open discussion/questions.
 * **Conference Paper.** Teams must submit a final report in the style of a conference paper by **16:00 on Wednesday 10th May** to ECS Handin.
-The paper must use the [ACM proceedings style](https://www.acm.org/publications/proceedings-template) and be at most 6 pages in length, including all references and appendices (if used).
+The paper must use the [standard 2017 ACM conference proceedings style](https://www.acm.org/publications/proceedings-template) (use the `sigconf` style option for the template) and be at most 6 pages in length, including all references and appendices (if used).
 Additionally each team is required to submit a proposed marks distribution form (see below).
 * **Project Presentation.** Teams will present their work during the lecture/tutorial slots from the end of week 11.
 To ensure fairness, all teams must be prepared to present in the first of these sessions, and the presentation order will be picked randomly during the sessions.

 ### Notes